 - Click More Actions in the upper right corner and select Delete.

 Tag Manager 360 customers can create an unlimited number of workspaces.
-All other users may have up to three concurrent workspaces, consisting of a default workspace and two custom workspaces.
+All other users may have up to three concurrent workspaces: A default workspace, and two custom workspaces.

-- When publishing a workspace where changes from another version have been found, Tag Manager will show a notification that states "This workspace is out of date.
+- When you attempt to publish a workspace and changes from another version have been found, Tag Manager will show a notification that states "This workspace is out of date.
 It will be updated automatically if you proceed."

-Updating the workspace brings in any changes that have been made in versions of the container since your last update.
-If any of these changes conflict with changes already made in the current workspace, you will be shown the conflicts and asked to resolve them.
+A workspace update will bring in any changes that have been made in other versions of the container since your last update.
+If any of these changes conflict with changes in the current workspace, the conflicts will be shown and you will be prompted to resolve them.

-The Workspace Overview page displays a “Conflict found” message if any conflicts were identified.
-Select Resolve conflicts and the conflict resolution tool appears.
+The Workspace Overview page displays a “Conflict found” message if any conflicts are identified.
+Select Resolve conflicts to bring up the conflict resolution tool.

-For each entity in your workspace where a conflict was found (i.e. each tag, trigger, variable, etc.), you can resolve conflicts one field at a time.
-The configuration of the entity in the latest synced version is shown on the left, and the configuration of the entity in the current workspace is shown on the right.
+You can resolve them one at a time.
+The configuration of the latest synced version is shown on the left, and the configuration in the current workspace is shown on the right.
 Each conflict is highlighted, and the color of the highlighting indicates the nature of the conflict:

-- Blue: Something has been modified between the latest synced version and the current workspace.
+- Blue: A modification has been made between the latest synced version and the current workspace.

-- Red: Something from the latest synced version is not present in the current workspace.
+- Red: A modification in the latest synced version is not present in the current workspace.

-- Green: Something from the current workspace is not present in the latest synced version.
+- Green: A modification in the current workspace is not present in the latest synced version.

 For each conflict, decide whether to ignore the change from the latest synced version or copy the change from the latest synced version.
-Select Resolve All to ignore all the changes from the latest synced version.
-Once all of the conflicts have been resolved, you can save the entity.
-Repeat this process for any other entities with conflicts.
+You can use Resolve All to ignore all the changes from the latest synced version.
+Once all conflicts are resolved, save your changes.
+Repeat this process for any other conflicts.

 When the current workspace is versioned or published, any changes from the latest synced version that have been ignored are overwritten with the changes in the current workspace.

-Use separate workspaces for different tagging projects.
-For example, if you have an agency working on both a deployment of Google Analytics and a deployment of DoubleClick Floodlight tags, use at least two workspaces to keep the configurations separate.
+Use workspaces to group common changes: If you have an agency that works on both Google Analytics and Floodlight tags, use two workspaces to keep the configurations separate.
 This allows you to publish tags in a controlled order, and will make your version history clearer.

-It may be helpful to have different teams or individuals working in separate workspaces.
+Use workspaces to manage teams: Have each team or individuals work in separate workspaces.
 Additionally, each team or individual may have more than one workspace for different sets of changes.

-When publishing and/or creating a version, enter a Version Name and Description that will make it easy to know what changes are being made.
+Use consistent, descriptive naming practices: When a container is published or a version is saved, enter a Version Name and Description that will make it easy to know what changes were made.
 For example: